aarons/gen-audio/gen-audiobook/README.md

 ### Worker Configuration

-Workers are stored in `~/.config/cli-programs/gen-audio-workers.toml`:
+Workers are stored in `workers.toml` in the current directory:

 ```toml
 [[workers]]